 No. But you should take time to learn about the medical coverage available to you through the HISD medical plan options as well as any other source available to you, such as your spouse’s medical benefits plan.
 Compare and consider the cost of coverage for each option.
 This can help you decide which coverage works best for you and your family.

 You receive two ID cards.
-Your Aetna ID card contains medical information.
+Your Cigna ID card contains medical information.
 This card lists a unique ID number (not your SSN) for medical claims purposes.
-If you enroll in one of the Consumer options, you use this card to access HealthFund funds by having your provider file claims directly with Aetna.
 You also receive an Express Scripts ID card to use when purchasing prescription drugs.
 This card has a unique ID number as well.

 Copay — A copay is a set fee that you pay for certain services, such as prescription drugs.
 Copays also apply to doctor office visits and services performed during office visits under the Open Access option.

-Coinsurance — For the Consumer options, this is the percentage of expenses for covered services that you pay after you meet your deductible and until you reach your annual out-of-pocket maximum.
-For example, for in-network care under the Consumer Plus Limited option, the coinsurance amount is 20 percent.
+Coinsurance — For the Limited and Choice plans, this is the percentage of expenses for covered services that you pay after you meet your deductible and until you reach your annual out-of-pocket maximum.
+For example, for in-network care under the Plus Limited option, the coinsurance amount is 20 percent.
 For the Open Access option, it’s the percentage you pay for covered services other than doctor’s office visits.

-Pre-certification is the process of obtaining Aetna’s approval before certain health care services or procedures are performed.
+Pre-certification is the process of obtaining Cigna's approval before certain health care services or procedures are performed.
 Pre-certification is required for all in-patient admissions and a number of outpatient services, including high tech radiology procedures, such as MRIs and CT scans.
-For a full list of services or supplies that require pre-certification or pre-notification, log on to Aetna Navigator or call Aetna at 800-333-4432, weekdays between 8 a.m. and 6 p.m.
-Central Time.
+For a full list of services or supplies that require pre-certification or pre-notification, log on to myCigna or call Cigna at 800-Cigna24 (244-6442), 24 hours a day, 7 days a week.
 Failure to get pre-certification when required results in a penalty of 50% before the appropriate coinsurance is applied or, in the case of high tech radiology, the procedure is not covered.

-Although your provider may contact Aetna for authorization on your behalf, you’re ultimately responsible for making sure Aetna’s approval is obtained or the care or service you receive may not be covered.
+Although your provider may contact Cigna for authorization on your behalf, you’re ultimately responsible for making sure Cigna's approval is obtained or the care or service you receive may not be covered.

-If you’re unable to obtain pre-certification due to an emergency, report the emergency to Aetna as soon as possible to comply with this requirement.
+If you’re unable to obtain pre-certification due to an emergency, report the emergency to Cigna as soon as possible to comply with this requirement.

 It's important not to use hospital or standalone ERs for minor illnesses or injuries, even after hours, especially when you have the option of urgent care centers, walk-in retail clinics and the HISD Employee Health & Wellness Centers.
 Unnecessary trips to the ER cost everyone money.
 What's more, if you go to an out-of-network ER for a non-emergency, you may be billed for the entire balance.